-As simple as this paring is, not all white shades are going to work with any grey shade.
-The undertones need to work together, so warmer whites are likely to work best with warmer greys and vice versa, cool-toned greys with purer whites.
+As simple as this paring is though, not all white shades are going to work with any grey shade.
+The undertones need to work together, so warmer whites are likely to work best with warmer greys, and, cool-toned greys with purer whites.

 Just be sure to test out your pairings in your home to ensure they work together in the lighting of your space.